- By Mary Wasson

-Check out the extended forecast for more details.
+Sunshine and warmer weather will be the story for next week.
+Check out the extended forecast for all the details.

 Holiday Photos...
 Share your favorite holiday decor, pics of pets and/or kiddos, a snapshot of the tree, or anything festive (and family friendly) -- it might end up on TV!
 Post on our wall at facebook.com/ynnaustin or e-mail attachments to firstname.lastname@example.org.